Andy Serkis

 Andy Serkis and Martin Freeman

-In 2005, using the same motion capture technology, Serkis portrayed King Kong in the eponymous film while also playing a human role.
-In 2011, he underwent a similar transformation in "The Adventures of Tintin: The Secret of the Unicorn."
+In 2005, Serkis used the same motion capture tech to bring King Kong to life in the film of the same name, while also playing a human character.
+He pulled off another transformation in 2011's "The Adventures of Tintin: The Secret of the Unicorn."

 On the set of King Kong